-Introduction from our Director
+Introduction from our Director & Chair

-Welcome to your Age UK Sunderland Health & Wellbeing Information Guide for the City of Sunderland.
+Welcome to your Age UK Sunderland (AUKS) Health & Wellbeing Information Guide for the City of Sunderland.

-Age UK Sunderland's main aim is to promote the well-being of all older people throughout the City of Sunderland, improve their quality of life and help them maintain independence.
+Our organisational mission is "to promote and support the wellbeing of all older people throughout the City of Sunderland, improve their quality of life and help them maintain independence".